panzi/bad-apple-terminal/README.md

 pixels.
 I don't do any segmentation or anything like that, meaning this could all be more efficient.
 It renders smoothly on my machine, so that's good enough for me, but the executable is a bit big.
-A stripped release build is 10 MiB, while the original video, which isn't 1-bit but grayscale (stored in an RGB video) and includes the music, is only 6.7 MiB.
+A stripped release build is 10 MiB, while the original video, which isn't 1-bit but gray-scale (stored in an RGB video) and includes the music, is only 6.7 MiB.

 I suspect any further compression schemes would be significantly more complex.